 Find the maximum possible height of the stacks such that all of the stacks are exactly the same height.
-This means you must remove zero or more cylinders from the top of zero or more of the three stacks until they're all the same height, then print the height.
-The removals must be performed in such a way as to maximize the height.
+This means you must remove zero or more cylinders from the top of zero or more of the three stacks until they are all the same height, then return the height.

 Note: An empty stack is still a stack.

-The first line contains three space-separated integers, , , and , describing the respective number of cylinders in stacks , , and .
+The first line contains three space-separated integers, , , and , the numbers of cylinders in stacks , , and .
 The subsequent lines describe the respective heights of each cylinder in a stack from top to bottom:

-The second line contains space-separated integers describing the cylinder heights in stack .
+- The second line contains space-separated integers, the cylinder heights in stack .
 The first element is the top cylinder of the stack.

-The third line contains space-separated integers describing the cylinder heights in stack .
+- The third line contains space-separated integers, the cylinder heights in stack .
 The first element is the top cylinder of the stack.

-The fourth line contains space-separated integers describing the cylinder heights in stack .
+- The fourth line contains space-separated integers, the cylinder heights in stack .
 The first element is the top cylinder of the stack.

 Initially, the stacks look like this:

-Observe that the three stacks are not all the same height.
-To make all stacks of equal height, we remove the first cylinder from stacks and , and then remove the top two cylinders from stack (shown below).
+To equalize thier heights, remove the first cylinder from stacks and , and then remove the top two cylinders from stack (shown below).

 All three stacks now have , the value to return.